covid19-hg/covid19hg/src/pages/results/index.md

   - date: 'October 20, 2020'
     title: COVID19-hg GWAS meta-analyses round 4
     notes: >-
-      Meta-analysis was done with fixed effects inverse variance weighting.Results are available in genome builds 38 and 37.
+      Meta-analysis was done with fixed effects inverse variance weighting.
+      Results are available in genome builds 38 and 37.
 An AF filter of 0.001 and an INFO filter of 0.6 was applied to each study before meta.

+      1000G EUR phase 3 samples were used as a panel for pruning.

+      Nine genome-wide significant SNPs from C2 and B2 analyses AND SNPs +/-100kb with P<0.01 around these top SNPs selected (no r2 threshold) coming to total 461 SNPs (MAF max 0.1%).

+      Excluding the regions above, the top 9539 SNPs from clumps using MAF 1% variants, r2=0.1, kb=250
     data_columns:
       - column: '#CHR'
         description: chromosome